 In addition to the HWs and labs, there will be 4 programming projects.
 In these projects you will build an entire system.
-For project 0, you may optionally work with a partner.
+All projects except project 3 must be completed on your own.
 For project 3 you will be required to work with a partner, unless you specifically request otherwise (details TBA).
-Projects 1 and 2 are to be completed independently.

-Project 0 and 1 will be relatively easier than projects 2 and 3, taking less time and with greater less scaffolding.
-Project 2 will be a difficult project (on par with what you might expect from a Hilfinge.

-projects), though it will be spread over a long period of time.
+Project 0 and 1 will be relatively easier than projects 2 and 3, taking less time and with greater levels of scaffolding.
+Project 2 will be a difficult project (on par with what you might expect from a Hilfinger projects), though it will be spread over a long period of time.
 Project 3 will be an even more difficult capstone project in which you will design a project from scratch.